Hot Jupiter

-Hot Jupiters (sometimes called hot Saturns) are a class of gas giant exoplanets that are inferred to be physically similar to Jupiter but that have very short orbital periods (P < 10 days).
+Hot Jupiters (sometimes called hot Saturns) are a class of gas giant exoplanets that are inferred to be physically similar to Jupiter (i.e. Jupiter analogues) but that have very short orbital periods (P < 10 days).
 The close proximity to their stars and high surface-atmosphere temperatures resulted in their informal name "hot Jupiters".

 Hot Jupiters are the easiest extrasolar planets to detect via the radial-velocity method, because the oscillations they induce in their parent stars' motion are relatively large and rapid compared to those of other known types of planets.
 One of the best-known hot Jupiters is 51 Pegasi b.
 Discovered in 1995, it was the first extrasolar planet found orbiting a Sun-like star.
-51 Pegasi b has an orbital period of about 4 days.
+51 Pegasi b has an orbital period of about four days.

 General characteristics

 Though there is diversity among hot Jupiters, they do share some common properties.